 The world will need to feed a population of at least nine billion by 2050.
 The ability to do so hinges on the sustainability of the world’s natural capital and its food production systems.
 Knowledge sharing and innovation in agriculture, food, fisheries and forestry have never been so important.
 Governments across the world have declared their commitment to agricultural research.

-What is the Co-operative Research Programme: Biological Resource Management for Sustainable Agriculture Systems (CRP)?
+What is the Co-operative Research Programme: Sustainable Agricultural and Food Systems (CRP)?

-The OECD's Co-operative Research Programme: Biological Resource Management for Sustainable Agriculture Systems (CRP) exists to strengthen scientific knowledge and provide relevant scientific information and advice that will inform future policy decisions related to the sustainable use of natural resources in the areas of agriculture, food, fisheries and forests.
+The OECD's Co-operative Research Programme: Sustainable Agricultural and Food Systems (CRP) exists to strengthen scientific knowledge and provide relevant scientific information and advice that will inform future policy decisions related to the sustainable use of natural resources in the areas of agriculture, food, fisheries and forests.